ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteDeploymentGuide.md

 #### Set the test suite to interactive mode <a id="set-the-test-suite-to-interactive-mode"></a>

-If the SUT is a non-Microsoft implementation of SharePoint Server, it is recommended that you further configure the test suite by setting the test suite to interactive mode.
+If the SUT is non-Microsoft implementation of SharePoint Server, it is recommended that you further configure the test suite by setting the test suite to interactive mode.
 Interactive mode enables the test suite to function in a manual way, enabling you to perform setup, teardown, and